haxsaw/actuator/Tutorial.md

 The order of the resources in the class isn't particularly important; the provisioner will take care of sorting out what needs to be done before what.
 Also note the use of 'ctxt.model.*' for some of the arguments; these constructions are called _context expressions_ as they result in instances of the ContextExpr class, which are used to defer the evaluation of a model reference until an instance of the model (the "context") is available to evaluate the expression against.

-Instances of the class (and hence the model) are then created, and the instance is given to a provisioner which inspects the model instance and performs the necessary provsioning actions in the proper order.
+Instances of the class (and hence the model) are then created, and the instance is given to a provisioner which inspects the model instance and performs the necessary provisioning actions in the proper order.

 ```python
 from actuator.provisioners.openstack.openstack import OpenstackProvisioner